algorandfoundation/specs/dev/crypto.md

 ### FALCON

 Algorand uses a deterministic version of [falcon scheme][falcon].
 Falcon is quantum resilient and a SNARK friendly digital signature scheme used to sign in StateProofs.
+Falcon signatures contains salt version.
+Algorand only accepts signatures with salt version = 0.

 The library defines the following sizes:
  - Publickey = 1793 bytes
  - Privatekey = 2305 bytes
+ - Signatures
+    - CT-format = 1538 bytes
-- Signature = 1241 bytes
+    - Compressed format = variable length up to a maximum size of 1423 bytes .

-For key generation, Algorand uses a shake256 function which is initialized with random seed of 48 bytes.
+For key generation, Algorand uses random seed of 48 bytes.

 ### Ephemeral-key Signature